JohanBendz/com.ifttt/README.md

 3. Create Applets on [IFTTT](https://ifttt.com/my_applets) where you can select the previously made Flow actions and triggers.

 Checkout Homey's [IFTTT Channel](https://ifttt.com/homey) to get started!

+#### Changelog
+- 2.2.6:
+    - Update to SDKv2
+    - Fixed issue where "Which Flow?" would show duplicate values